-NINJA Only & Supplement Path: If you're using your Course Questions in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).
+If you're using your Course Questions in the Non-Stop MCQ phase (NINJA Supplement), this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).

 Start with your weakest topics first and work backward.
 You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini-testlets and really drill down.

 Do a set of 20 over your weakest area.
 If you're weak in several areas, choose the one that keeps you awake at night first.

 The one you DREAD seeing on exam day.

 If you are hitting in the low-70s (70-75), then move on to your next weakest area.

 The reason why you don't go for mastery here is that you have a lot of ground to cover in a short amount of time for your review.
 It's better to get all of the topics into the 70s and then come back and hit them again vs get a few into the 80s/90s and run out of time before you can get to the rest.